nvim-lualine/lualine.nvim/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Before reporting: search existing issues and ensure you are running the latest nightly of neovim and the latest version of lualine.-->

+### Self Checks

 <!-- Check these boxes by placeing an X in the middle -->
-- [ ] I'm useing latest lualine and neovim nightly.
+- [ ] I'm using the latest lualine and neovim nightly.
-- [ ] I Didn't find the issue in exsisting issues or prs.
+- [ ] I didn't find the issue in exsisting issues or prs.

 ### How to reproduce the problem